lontoktwin/Final-Editing-/README.md

   This Code is similar to JobStreet.ph where you can choose on what field you are in to see if there is/are available job suitable for your field and specialization.
 Online recruitment allows for immediate, real-time interaction and 24×7 hiring and job search activity.

  The following are the job specialization with different category.
- 1. Accounting and Finance\n
-    a.
-Audit and Taxation
-    b.
-Banking and Financial
+ 1. Accounting and Finance        a.
+Audit and Taxation       b.
+Banking and Financial        c.
-    c.
 General Cost Accounting
  2. Admin and HUman Resources
     a.
 Clerical / Administrative Support
     b.
 Human Resources